motdotla/signature-document/README.md

 A signature-document should be built in the following format.
 This is a working blueprint and subject to change.

 The format borrows from [json:api](http://jsonapi.org/).
 It should have a documents array, but with only one document in the array.
 Nested inside shall be a pages array.
-Each page should have a sort as an integer, and a url to the PNG or JPG image of the page.
+Each page should have a number as an integer, and a url to the PNG or JPG image of the page.
 The status should say 'processed'.

 ```json
 {